Sir Charles Lowther Plate Preview, Tips, Runners & Trends

 • Bobs Return (0 Wins from 5 runners)

-Looking at the winning odds over the last 18 renewals, the biggest-priced winner was Midnight Appeal in 2013, winning for Alan King at odds of 25/1 under the guidance of Wayne Hutchinson.
-Looking at the runners at the head of the market over the last 18 renewals, there have been 4 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Looking at the winning odds over the last 19 renewals, the biggest-priced winner was Midnight Appeal in 2013, winning for Alan King at odds of 25/1 under the guidance of Wayne Hutchinson.
+Looking at the runners at the head of the market over the last 19 renewals, there have been 4 winning favourites in the race.
+Ahead of the 2026 Sir Charles Lowther Plate, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the Sir Charles Lowther Plate